 top of page

-If you're constantly asking yourself "why am I so shy?" or notice you avoid situations where you might be noticed, understanding what causes this pattern—and recognizing its costs—is the first step toward transformation.
+Are you often asking yourself "why am I so shy?" or noticing you avoid situations where you might be seen?

 Chronic shyness doesn't develop randomly.
-It emerges as an intelligent protective response when specific capacities were missing or underdeveloped.
+It emerged as an intelligent protective response when specific capacities were missing or underdeveloped.

 Shyness